xi1571-ritujadixit/ipsator/README.md

 5. The app's UI design was inspired by Google shopping, acknowledging a focus on frontend implementation rather than UX design.
 6. To centralize information about the base API URL, an environment.ts file was utilized.
 This ensures a single update point for any URL changes.
 7. Leveraging the Image component from the Next framework offers numerous optimizations, including lazy loading and responsive image sizes, contributing to enhanced performance.
+8. The application is fully responsive without the need for custom CSS code.
+By incorporating breakpoints for different screen sizes such as small (sm), medium (md), large (lg), and beyond, the app automatically adjusts its layout and appearance to deliver a seamless experience across various devices and screen resolutions.

-## Potential Next Steps for App Improvement:
+## Potential next Steps for App Improvement:

 1. Enhance the user interface further to improve visual appeal and usability.
 2. Implement dynamic routing for product details pages, enabling users to click on each product card for more information.